koliaza/academic-kickstart/content/en/teaching/talks/index.md

 We also made a [poster on the future of democracy](/files/worldcon-democracy.red.pdf) with L. Gabasova at [Worldcon75](http://www.worldcon.fi/).

+I will be at [CIRM](https://www.cirm-math.com/) on October 13th, 2022 to give a talk to highschoolers on electoral mathematics.

 I'm always enthusiastic to interact with young students, and don't necessarily require a stipend (depending on whether I'm already on site, and what kind of public there is).
 Feel free to me a line if you want me to intervene at your institution.